-- growth of our user base; - our user base being attractive to advertisers; - - our ability to derive better demographic and other information from our users; - acceptance by advertisers of the Web as an advertising medium; and - our ability to transition and expand into other forms of advertising.
+- growth of our user base; - our user base being attractive to advertisers; - our ability to derive better demographic and other information from our users; - acceptance by advertisers of the Web as an advertising medium; and - our ability to transition and expand into other forms of advertising.

+In addition, we have recently experienced a shift in the source of advertising revenues from Internet companies to companies in more traditional lines of business.
+These advertisers often have substantially different requirements and expectations than Internet companies with respect to advertising programs.
 If we are unsuccessful in adapting to the needs of our advertisers, it could have a material adverse effect on our business, operating results and financial condition.
 We derive the majority of our revenues from the sale of advertisements under short-term contracts, which are difficult to forecast accurately.

 Most of our revenues are currently derived from agreements with advertisers or sponsorship arrangements.
 These agreements generally have terms no longer than three (3) years and, in many cases, the terms are much shorter.
 In cases where the advertiser is providing services, the agreements often have payments contingent on usage levels.
+Many of our advertisers are Internet companies which, in certain cases, may lack financial resources to fulfill their commitments.
 Accordingly, it is difficult to accurately forecast these revenues.
-However, our expense levels are based in part on expectations of future revenues and, to a large extent, are fixed.
+However, our expense levels are based in part on expectations of future revenues and are fixed over the short term with respect to certain categories.
 We may be unable to adjust spending quickly enough to compensate for any unexpected revenue shortfall.
 Accordingly, the cancellation or deferral of advertising or sponsorship contracts could have a material adverse effect on our financial results.
 Because our operating expenses are likely to increase significantly over the near term, to the extent that our expenses increase but our revenues do not, our business, operating results, and financial condition may be materially and adversely affected.